coder-mike/xs-sandbox/readme.md

 # XS Sandbox

+*Note: this library has not been published to npm yet.*

 Secure and easy JavaScript sandbox with snapshotting support, with no dependencies or native modules.
 Compatible with Node.js or browser environment.

-Internally uses WASM build of the XS JavaScript engine.
+Internally uses a WASM build of the XS JavaScript engine (guest scripts are not running in the same engine as the host and so are completely isolated).

 ## Usage: Evaluating Scripts